Sign in

 "Mistakes happen...
 I'm happy with how Robbie is playing and building from the back."
 Maresca once said, however, the recurring mistakes have raised questions about the goalkeeper's reliability.

-He has featured majorly in less competitive games, domestic Cup and the Conference League, yet hasn't really convinced enough to completely displace a struggling Sanchez from the team.
+He has featured majorly in less competitive games, the domestic Cup and the Conference League, yet hasn't really convinced enough to completely displace a struggling Sanchez from the team.

 Meanwhile, Petrovic has been making waves in Ligue 1.
 His performances have been nothing short of stellar, solidifying his reputation as one of the top goalkeepers in Europe's major leagues.